 Hi guys!
 I’m Amira, a lawyer, and a blogger from ASelfGuru.com.
-Thank you, Kelan and Brittany for affording me this guest post opportunity to write a legal guide for bloggers discussing the 7 blogging laws you must know.
+Thank you, Kelan and Brittany for allowing me to write a legal guide for bloggers discussing the 7 blogging laws you must know.

 The legal side of blogging is often neglected because it is not fun and most bloggers give up trying to understand it.
 This is the reason I’ve put together this legal guide for bloggers to help you become compliant with the law and stay out of legal trouble.

 Before we get started, here’s my fun legal disclaimer: